 The front’s also oleophobic, of course, nicely so, for a very slick finger touch experience.
 The top and bottom bezels are significant by 2018 standards but still a better look than for last year’s Pixel 2.
 They match too, unlike on the larger Pixel 3 XL, of which more in the next review.

 The top bezel contains a pair of chunky front cameras (also explaining the 3 XL’s notch), plus there’s enough bezel surrounding the top and bottom speaker grilles that a visual inspection leads to an impression that Google might indeed have improved on last year’s Pixel 2 speakers – “40% louder” is the claim.
-However, and disappointingly for yours truly, last year’s true stereo speaker pair (in the 2 and the 2 XL) has been ditched for an imbalanced ‘tweeter’ for the left channel (i.e. the usual earpiece) and a full size speaker at the bottom, for the right channel.
-Commonly referred to as ‘faux stereo’, this arrangement isn’t terrible, but it’s a downgrade from what we had in last year’s Pixels, whatever Google might claim.
-Yes, there’s a ‘bit’ more bass and top end, but the main speaker sounds over-driven to achieve this, and is prone to distortion.
-Sorry Google, chalk this change down as a failure.
+However, last year’s true stereo speaker pair (in the 2 and the 2 XL) has been ditched for an imbalanced ‘tweeter’ for the left channel (i.e. the usual earpiece) and a full size speaker at the bottom, for the right channel.
+Commonly referred to as ‘faux stereo’, this arrangement isn’t terrible, but in terms of stereo purity, it’s arguably a downgrade from what we had in last year’s Pixels, whatever Google might claim.
+Yes, the EQ and sound processing has been ‘tuned’ by a ‘Grammy award winner’ and there’s a bit more bass and top end, but the main speaker sounds over-driven to achieve this.
+It’ll sound better for the human voice and for pop music, but classical music in particular sounded better on the previous generation.

 Down the bottom is the solitary port, USB Type C with Power Delivery compatibility, up to 3A, i.e. 15W, anyway, plus a single nano-SIM pop-out tray.
 There’s no audio jack, just as with last year’s Pixels, though Google makes up for this by including both Type C headphones and a high quality DAC/dongle in the box, for anyone wanting to plug in legacy 3.5mm headphones.